A Unified Dark-Matter--Driven Relativistic Bondi Route to Black-Hole Growth from Stellar to Supermassive Scales: References

 \section{References}

 \endgroup

 \widetext \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{#1}

-In this supplementary material, we will first discuss the possibility of forming the super-Eddington supermassive black holes (SMBH), which we mean the black holes with masses $\ge 10^9 M_\odot$ formed around the redshift $z\simeq 6\textrm{--}7$.
-Then, we give the full details on solving the Bondi accretion of $\phi^4$-SIDM and take the critical regime to obtain the results used in the main text.
+In this supplementary material, we will first discuss the possibility of forming super-Eddington supermassive black holes (SMBHs), meaning black holes with masses $\ge 10^9 M_\odot$ formed at redshift $z\simeq 6\textrm{--}7$.
+Then, we provide full details on solving the Bondi accretion for $\phi^4$-SIDM and use the critical regime to obtain the results used in the main text.
 We end with two remarks: (i) dark halos as TOV configurations of SIDM; (ii) critical Bondi accretion of $\phi^n$-SIDM.
+Besides, we also address the Goldilocks problem of $\phi^4$-SIDM and the possible resolutions.